 Each year, the Parish Council’s financial accounts and statements are examined by an independent Internal Auditor appointed by the Council.

 The Council is also required to complete an Annual Return which includes the findings of the Internal Auditor, together with Governance Statements and Financial Statements.
-This Annual Return is then submitted to another independent External Auditor (appointed by Public Sector Appointments Ltd) for examination.

-As part of this process, the Parish Council must publish the unaudited Annual Return and must make arrangements for a period in which interested persons can inspect the Council's accounts and related documents, for period of 30 working days which must include the first 10 working days of July.
+As part of this process, the Parish Council must publish the unaudited Annual Return and must make arrangements for a period whereby interested persons can inspect the Council's accounts and related documents, for a period of 30 working days which must include the first 10 working days of July.
 If you are a registered local government elector (i.e. you appear on the electoral register for the area covered by the Parish Council) you can also ask questions about the accounts and object to them.

 Fixed asset register